k-aniket47/Speech-Bot/README.md

 # Speech-Bot

 This is Discord Bot, that can used to generate response for any query while sitting in a voice-channel.
-This bot is speech-bot, the person should join a voice channel and then ask any question to the bot and bot will give the answer in the text-channel.
+This bot is speech-bot, the person should join a voice channel and then ask any question to the bot and bot will give the answer in the text-channel using OpenAI API.

 ## Bot Commands: